honeydatax/beep/README.md

-# gambas paint
+# gambas beep
-gambas paint sample
+gambas beep software can be used as debug warnig programs